williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 8 May 2024
+* “*Hope springs eternal in the human breast;<br/>
+Man never Is, but always To be blest.<br/>
+The soul, uneasy, and confin'd from home,<br/>
+Rests and expatiates in a life to come.*”<br/>
+― Alexander Pope, An Essay on Man

 ## 4 May 2024
 * "*The hardest thing to learn in life is which bridge to cross and which to burn.*" - Bertrand Russell